 Is it any good?

-THE HOURS is a smart, thoughtful, Oscar-bait movie, beautifully directed by Steven Daldry and beautifully performed by Streep, Kidman, Moore, and supporting actors Harris, Claire Danes, and Toni Collette.
+THE HOURS is a smart, thoughtful movie.
+It's beautifully directed by Steven Daldry and beautifully performed by Streep, Kidman, Moore, and supporting actors Harris, Claire Danes, and Toni Collette.
 Some audiences may find it pretentious, disturbing, or boring, but others will appreciate its subtlety and willingness to grapple with existential questions.

 The Pulitzer-prize winning novel by Michael Cunningham is, according to the author, a tribute to Woolf's view that "there are no ordinary lives, just inadequate ways of looking at them."
 He says, too, that Woolf "spent her career writing the extraordinary, epic tales of people who seem to be doing nothing unusual at all.
 If most great writers scan the heavens like astrophysicists, Woolf looked penetratingly at the very small, like a microbiologist.
 Through her books, we understand that the workings of atomic particles are every bit as mysterious as the workings of galaxies - it all depends on whether you look out or look in."

 Talk to your kids about ...

 Families can talk about what this means, and how most of us are defined and define ourselves not by huge heroic adventures but by small connections and kindnesses.
 What did Virginia, Laura, and Clarissa find to give value and meaning to their lives?
 They have people to love and people who love them - what are they missing, and why?
 What is the significance of those three kisses, none of which seems to give the characters the comfort and intimacy they are seeking?
 Why does Cunningham give us three stories touched by the fictional character created by Woolf?
 Does he think that any of his characters are successful?
 How can you tell?
 What book could inspire you as Cunningham was inspired by Woolf?

 - On DVD or streaming: June 24, 2003